tcowans/passion-xbmc/trunk/Scripts/TAC.TV/Readme.txt

 History:
 -------
+26-12-08 Version 2.0 by Temhil
+  - Total redesigned UI in order to use WindowXML and all the advantages of it (display using tabs like on the website)
+  - Bug fix where picture wasn't displayed picture URL wasn't defined in the XML
+  - Download pictures in a separate thread (in case of Mac/Linux it avoid to block the UI while picture are downloaded)

 14-11-08 Version 1.0 by Temhil:
-  - Renammed script to TAC.TV in order to support english and french user (following waht already has been done on the website)
+  - Renamed script to TAC.TV in order to support English and French user (following what already has been done on the website)
-  - GUI improvment
+  - GUI improvement
   - Multilanguages fully supported; on language change, the GUI is updated (text +  icons)
   - Added support ot series, it is possible now to watch only the videos of a specific serie
   - Redesign of Data retrieval: separation of view of model